CtrlK

 Progressive Disclosure

 The skill references related skills (subscription-sync, webhooks, customer-portal, pricing-pages) and external docs, which is good.
-However, the content is monolithic — the status filter table, formatting traps, common pitfalls, and verification steps could be separate files or collapsed.
-The inline content is very long for a single SKILL.md with no bundle files to offload to.
+However, with no bundle files, all content is inlined in a single monolithic document.
+The status filter table, common pitfalls, and formatting traps sections could be separated.
+The content that is present is reasonably well-organized with clear headers, but the sheer volume inline hurts this score.

 2 / 3